Tag: interconnected smoke alarm

 As the winter freeze gradually gives way to the warmth of a Queensland spring, we find ourselves emerging from the hibernation of the chilly months.
 Spring cleaning, gardening and home maintenance tasks become top priorities, and one key activity that should not be overlooked is the checking of your interconnected smoke detectors.
 Whilst this may not seem like the most exciting of springtime jobs, it is definetely one of the most important.
 The primary purpose of interconnected smoke alarms is to protect you and your loved ones in the event of a fire.
 By checking them at the onset of the spring, you can be sure that they are in good working condition and ready to alert you in case of an emergency.

-Interconnected Smoke Detectors Spring Cleaning
+Interconnected Smoke Alarms Spring Cleaning

-Did you know that the changing seasonal weather can have an impact on your photoelectric interconnected smoke detectors?
+Did you know that the changing seasonal weather can have an impact on your photoelectric interconnected smoke alarms?
 During winter, dust and debris can accumulate inside them, reducing their efficiency and increasing the possibility for nuisance alarms.
 Springtime also sees the release of botanical plant pollens and microscopic spores which if left unchecked can affect the internal sensors of your alarms.
 Whilst you’re already in spring cleaning mode, why not take a few extra minutes to ensure your smoke alarms are fully clean and operational.
-Gently vacuum around the exterior shell of your smoke detectors with the soft brush attachment from a vacuum cleaner to remove any cobwebs, dust build-up etc. In addition to this spring clean, we recommend to clean your ZEN smoke alarms 6 monthly.
+Gently vacuum around the exterior shell of your smoke detectors with the soft brush attachment from a vacuum cleaner to remove any cobwebs, dust build-up etc. In addition to this spring clean, we recommend to clean your ZEN Smoke Alarms 6 monthly.

 Check The Smoke Alarm Batteries

 Smoke alarms often rely on batteries for power, and these batteries can weaken or die over time.
-Fortunately most modern interconnected smoke detectors are now equipped with 10-year long life lithium batteries which are sealed inside the smoke alarm itself (after 10 years the entire smoke alarm is simply swapped out for a new one).
+Fortunately most modern interconnected smoke alarms are now equipped with 10-year long life lithium batteries which are sealed inside the smoke alarm itself (after 10 years the entire smoke alarm is simply swapped out for a new one).
 However, if you still have an older style smoke alarm which uses 9V replaceable batteries then spring is a great time to either replace the old batteries with fresh ones, or our recommendation is to upgrade to new alarms with inbuilt 10-year long life batteries.
-So, go ahead, replace those dusty old 9V replaceable battery smoke alarms in springtime with the newest ZEN photoelectric interconnected smoke detectors equipped with 10-year long life batteries, and ensure your alarms are always ready to do their job.
+So, go ahead, replace those dusty old 9V replaceable battery smoke alarms in springtime with the newest ZEN photoelectric interconnected smoke alarms equipped with 10-year long life batteries, and ensure your alarms are always ready to do their job.

 Test Your Interconnected Smoke Alarms In Spring

-Press the test button once on your ZEN smoke alarm, or use the optional ZEN remote control
+Press the test button once on your ZEN Smoke Alarm, or use the optional ZEN remote control

 What Is The Smoke Alarm Expiry Date?